JanHerca/urantiapedia/output/wikijs/en/article/606/Vol8_6.md

 ## “Thought For The Month”

 > “I have come into this world to do the will of my Father and to reveal his loving character to all mankind.
 That, my brethren, is my mission.
-And this one thing I will do, regardless of the misunderstanding of my teachings by Jews or gentiles of this day or of another generation.”
-[UB 143:1.4](/en/The_Urantia_Book/143#p1_4)
+And this one thing I will do, regardless of the misunderstanding of my teachings by Jews or gentiles of this day or of another generation.” <a id="a53_284"></a>[UB 143:1.4](/en/The_Urantia_Book/143#p1_4)

 ## Hsi Wang Mu — The Queen of the Western Heaven